chompy/platform_cc/README.md

 ### SSH

-You set the SSH key used inside the application containers.
+You can set the SSH key used inside the application containers.
 By default Platform.CC looks for a SSH key in ~/.ssh/pccid, if this file exists it'll use the contents as your SSH key inside all application containers.
 If you specify a different path in the global configuration then it'll be used instead.

 Example...
 ```